google/xls/docs_src/dslx_reference.md

 ### Tuple Type

-A tuple is an ordered set of fixed size containing elements of potentially different types.
-Tuples can contain bits, arrays, or other tuples.
+A tuple is a fixed-size ordered set, containing elements of heterogeneous types.
+Tuples elements can be any type, e.g. bits, arrays, structs, tuples.
+Tuples may be empty (an empty tuple is also known as the unit type), or contain one or more types.

 Examples:

 ```
+() // the unit type, carries no information

-(0b100, 0b101) a tuple containing two bits elements
+let pair = (0b100, 0b101) // a tuple containing two bits elements

-// A tuple with 2 elements.
+// The type of a tuple with 2 elements.
 //   the 1st element is of type u32
 //   the 2nd element is a tuple with 3 elements
 //       the 1st element is of type u8